magland/todo/README.md

 # todo

 ---
-- [ ] dendroextractors - pypi package
+- [ ] dendro jobs: option to save local and/or to the cloud

 - [ ] dendro: rename project script